1962 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 |---|

-The consistently strong market activity trends reflect intense collector competition, which translates into sustained high market activity levels for this challenging Denver variety.
+The consistently strong market activity trends reflect intense collector competition for top-grade Denver examples.

 Market activity: 1962-D Penny